davetang/archs4_heatmap/README.md

 ## TODO

+- [ ] Option to use previously saved results
 - [ ] Add option to scale by row or column
 - [ ] Change colour scale for the different systems since it's hard to distinguish Connective Tissue and Immune System
 - [x] Order samples by system instead of performing hierarchical clustering and add gaps in the heatmap to separate systems (added in 0.0.3)